antonio7129/mangakakalot_downloader/manga_downloader/cli/usage.md

 - `--output-dir`: (Optional) The directory where the downloaded manga will be saved.
 Defaults to a "downloads" folder in the current directory.
 - `--concurrency`: (Optional) The maximum number of concurrent image downloads.
 Defaults to 5.
 - `--to-pdf`: (Optional) Convert the downloaded chapter into a PDF file.
+- `--delete-images`: (Optional) Delete the downloaded images after converting to PDF.
+This option is only effective when used with `--to-pdf`.
 - `--verbose`: (Optional) Enable verbose output for more detailed information.

 ### Examples